Solution to the problem of time

 In $d=4$ spacetime dimensions the spatial metric has $d(d-1)/2 = 6$ components, but the $d-1 = 3$ momentum constraints reduce this to $(d-1)(d-2)/2 = 3$ degrees of freedom, the correct number for gravity plus a scalar field $\Lambda$.
 Hence, the dynamical content is simply the spatial geometry, as well as the $\chi$ field.
-Note that one must choose $\pi_\chi \geq 0$, (i.e., $\dot \Lambda \geq 0$) in order for the gradient energy in the $\chi$-field to be nonnegative.
-Given appropriate initial conditions for $\Lambda$, this ghost-free condition can be maintained (for positive times), thanks to the conservation of the current $\partial_\mu \Lambda$.
+Note that $\pi_\chi \geq 0$, (i.e., $\dot \Lambda \geq 0$) in order for the gradient energy in the $\chi$-field to be nonnegative.
+Given appropriate initial conditions for $\Lambda$, this ghost-free condition can be maintained for positive times, thanks to the conservation of the current $\partial_\mu \Lambda$.
+Note that constraining $\pi_\chi \geq 0$ does not restrict the geometrical phase space.

 We have neglected to resolve operator ordering ambiguities, nor have we attempted to regularize UV divergences, since this task is likely impossible given the nonrenormalizability of gravity in 3+1 and higher dimensions \cite{Shomer:2007vq}.
-Nevertheless, this equation may prove to be a useful tool for understanding infra-red phenomena such as eternal inflation, the cosmological constant problem, the measure problem, and the black-hole information paradox.
+Nevertheless, this equation may prove to be a useful tool for understanding infra-red phenomena such as dark energy, eternal inflation, the measure problem, and the black-hole information paradox.